thoughtbot/dns/book/chapters/appendix/windows-pkg-mgmt.md

 Installation is pretty simple:

 1. Visit [this website](https://www.microsoft.com/en-us/download/details.aspx?id=30679).
 2. Download the x64 or x86 version of the software based on your system architecture.
-    1. Not sure what system architecture you have?
+If you are not sure what system architecture you have, follow these steps:
-    2. On Windows 7, open the Start menu and right-click on `Computer`, then click `Properties`
+    a.
+On Windows 7, open the Start menu and right-click on `Computer`, then click `Properties`
-    3. On Windows 10, right click the Start menu and click `System`
+    b.
+On Windows 10, right click the Start menu and click `System`
-    4. In the System section, `System type` should say **32-** or **64-bit Operating System**.
+    c.
+In the System section, `System type` should say **32-** or **64-bit Operating System**.
-    5. Download x64 for 64-bit systems and x86 for 32.
+    d.
+Download x64 for 64-bit systems and x86 for 32.
 3. Double click the installer and let it do it's thing.
 4. `dig`, `host`, and `nslookup` should work without issue.